strawberryfield/BBS/README.md

 ## Brief history of the project

-In 1989 i bought a 2400 bps modem and used it to connect to some BBS in my town (Rimini, Italy).
+In 1989 I bought a 2400 bps modem and used it to connect to some BBS in my town (Rimini, Italy).

 ## Software environment